tracim/tracim/backend/doc/setting.md

 The recommended session back-end for production is redis as it avoids having to manage deletion of expired session files.
 For other session back-ends, please read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information.

-:warning: If you decide to change the session configuration, it's safer to delete all existing session in order to avoid user from using cookie related to a not updated session.
+:warning: If you change the session configuration, it's safer to delete the existing sessions in order to force users to log again (and use a cookie with the changed options).

 ### File storage configuration (default)